Raúl Allegre: Professional career

 In 1990, he began the season as the starting kicker, before suffering an injury and clearing the way for Matt Bahr.
 He also did not kick in Super Bowl XXV after being replaced by Bahr in late September.

 On May 22, 1991, he was released in favor of Bahr.
 On August 8, he signed as a free agent with the Houston Oilers.
 He missed a field goal against the Atlanta Falcons in preseason, before losing the position battle to Ian Howfield and being released on August 19.
 On October 24, he was re-signed by the Giants after Bahr suffered a thigh injury.
 He was cut on November 30.
 At the time he ranked ninth on the franchise's All-time scoring list, having made 77 out of 103 (74.8%) field goals.

 On December 16, 1991, he was signed by the New York Jets to replace an injured Pat Leahy who suffered from sciatica, causing him pain in the back, hip and upper leg which would lead to Leahy's retirement.
-In the season finale at Miami, Allegre tied the score in the waning moments and later won the game 23-20 and a playoff berth for the Jets in an overtime thriller.
+In the season finale at Miami, Allegre tied the score in the waning moments and later won the game 23–20 and a playoff berth for the Jets in an overtime thriller.
 He also kicked in the playoff loss against the Houston Oilers.

 Allegre lost the competition for the kicker's spot on the Jets roster in training camp to Plan B free agency addition Jason Staurovsky and was released on August 28, 1992.
 He later decided to retire due to a back injury.

 During his nine professional seasons, Allegre made 137 field goals in 186 attempts, scored 183 extra points for 594 points and didn't have any attempt blocked.

 Personal life

-After retiring, Allegre planned to go back to the University of Texas to obtain a MBA degree.
+After retiring, Allegre planned to go back to the University of Texas to obtain an MBA degree.
 He was contacted by NFL Films to participate in a Spanish-language show, oriented to test the Latin American market.

 Allegre was later offered a position for a Dallas Cowboys pre-game show, and later eventually leading to his current work as color commentator for Monday Night Football with Álvaro Martín for ESPN in Latin America.
 He also appears on NFL32 and contributes to other ESPN programs.